At the family's request memorial contributions are to be made to those listed below. Please forward payment directly to the memorial of your choice.

 Life Story / Obituary

-With Art, Vivian found both love and adventure, which she relished and cherished.
+With Art, Vivian found over 70 years of both love and adventure, which she managed the home.
+Viv was known as “Little Miss Maze,” she tap-danced at the Grange Hall on Apple Avenue and turned that talent into show-stopping ballroom dancing with Art.
+People eagerly cleared the floor to watch Viv and Art dance, enjoying the thrill of witnessing a special couple with a special connection that beamed forth on the dance floor.
+Friday night suppers were shared with the family on the patio in summer and Sunday night suppers were enjoyed with Dolly and Bill Rude.
 They sailed on Lake Michigan, went snow skiing in Northern Michigan, the Rockies and the Alps; water skied, bicycled and played tennis together.
-They built a solar home in New Mexico, spending many vacations there, as well as, in Canada and California visiting their children.
-Their cabin on Lake Michigan held four generations of family and friends who gathered with them every summer.
+Together they loved visiting Norway, England, Paris, chasing whales off the Baja peninsula, hiking, and spending time with family in Canada.
+They built a solar home in New Mexico, spending many vacations there, and the cabin on Lake Michigan held four generations of family and friends who gathered with them every summer.

 Clock Funeral Home- Muskegon